 If you are serious about your art the answer is I want everyone to know my song, because if everyone knows my song my heart will be happy because that’s why I made the song and my pocket will be happy because if everyone knows my song, someone’s gonna show up and say “come do a live gig”, “sign this guitar”, “endorse this mouthwash.”

-As my friend Tim O’Reilly says: The problem is not piracy, it’s obscurity.
+As Seth’s friend Tim O’Reilly says: The problem is not piracy, it’s obscurity.

 If you can solve the obscurity problem, you don’t have to worry about the money, it will take care of itself.